Pantagrueliste/ScrapingToolkit/README.md

 The script will make a request to the MIA API and write the extracted data to a CSV file named `results.csv`.

 ## Wikisource Scraper
 `Wikisource scraper` is a collection of scripts aimed at scraping vast amounts of texts stored in Wikisource.
-The script was designed to help me create a large corpus of Italian texts for training purposes.
+The script was designed to help me create a large corpus of Italian texts for AI training purposes.
 To adapt the code, feel free to fork this repository.

 As of 15/02/2023, Wikisource scraper contains 3 scripts: